Skip to Content

 5. Take the cap off the screw hole above the PlayStation logo.
 (Newer devices may not come with the plastic cover.)

 6. Grab a long Philips screwdriver and put it inside the eject hole.
-Turn it anti-clockwise to let loose the disk.
+Turn it anti-clockwise to let loose the disc.
 You may have to rotate the driver multiple times.
 You’ll have to push through a plastic layer to take the screw out.
 Rest assured, none of this will hurt your device’s warranty.

 7. Plug the cables back in and turn on the power to ensure everything works fine.